-Are you feeling anxious, confused, or even frustrated by the upcoming Home Health Value-Based Purchasing (HHVBP)?
-As the 2025 rollout looms closer, many agency owners are grappling with uncertainty about what these changes mean for their operations, staff, and bottom line.
+Are you feeling anxious, confused, or even frustrated by Home Health Value-Based Purchasing (HHVBP)?
+As the 2025 rollout begins, many agency owners are grappling with uncertainty about what these changes mean for their operations, staff, and bottom line.

 You might be wondering: Will my agency’s quality scores hold up?
 How do I ensure compliance without overwhelming my team?
 What happens if we fall behind?
 These are not just logistical questions—they’re pressing concerns that could shape the future of your agency.